ducalex/retro-go/README.md

 Game covers should be placed in the `romart` folder at the base of your sd card.
 You can obtain a pre-made pack from this repository or from the release page.
 Retro-Go is also compatible with the older Go-Play romart pack.

-### Adding covers
-The preferred cover art format is PNG with a resolution of max 160x168 and I recommend post-processing your PNG with [pngquant](https://pngquant.org/) or [imagemagick](https://imagemagick.org/script/index.php)'s `-colors 255` for smaller file sizes.

-You can use one of two naming schemes:
+You can add missing cover art by creating a PNG image (160x168, 8bit) named according to the following scheme:
-- Using the CRC32 (press A -> Properties in the launcher to find it).
-Assuming a CRC of ABCDE123, the cover file will be `/romart/nes/A/ABCDE123.png`.
+`/romart/nes/A/ABCDE123.png` where `nes` is the same as the rom folder, and `ABCDE123` is the CRC32 of the game (press A -> Properties in the launcher to find it).
-- Using the rom file name.
-Assuming a rom named `myrom.nes`, the cover file will be `/romart/nes/myrom.nes.png` (notice the inclusion of the rom extension).

 ## BIOS files
 Some emulators support loading a BIOS.
 The files should be placed as follows: